NSLS2/bmm-bluesky-by-example/docs/colored_text.rst

 Colorful terminal text
 ----------------------

-BMM does a lot at the command line.
+BMM users do a lot at the command line.
 It is helpful to have tools for emphasizing text printed to the screen in various ways.
 Happily, IPython provides good tools for applying ASCII colors and accents to terminal text.
 The following is some syntactic sugar making those tools easier to use.

+There are several examples of the colored text shortcuts in :ref:`the status method shown in the Linkam code listing <linkam_codelisting>`.

 .. code-block:: python
    :linenos: